gizatt/rift_cuda_demos/README.md

 rift_cuda_demos
 ===============

-Various experiments with the Oculus Rift SDK leveraging CUDA for fancy rendering and such.
+Various experiments with the Oculus Rift SDK leveraging CUDA for
+	fancy rendering and such.

 Credit for the working Rift GLSL shaders goes to Luke Groeninger:
 	https://github.com/dghost/glslRiftDistort

-This readme will be better organized in the future.
-As it stands, there's only one demo:

-simple_particle_swirl:
-To build: Modify the Makefile to point to the lib and include dirs of a version of the Rift SDK -- they'll be formatted something like what I've already got there.
-(Change RIFTIDIR and RIFTLDIR, specifically.)
-Then just run Make in that directory and, after a cascade of warnings (I'll try to deal with those eventually), a binary should pop out in ./bin.
+To build: Modify the Makefile to point to the lib and include dirs of the various libraries at the top.
+Then just run Make in that directory and, after a cascade of warnings (I'll try to deal with those eventually), binaries should pop out in ./bin.
 Yay!

-What it currently renders is a flat thin white ground (-100->100 in x and z, y=-0.1), and a bunch of swirling reddish particles overhead.

-simple_particle_swirl.cu holds the main code, and has some brief outline in its header, as well as a lot of prototypes up near the top.
-It is based on glut's callback structure, and isn't very fancy, but it does initialize and rely on two helpers, defined in common/: a Rift helper, which wraps the Rift SDK, and a Player helper, which can be fed arguments fed to glut callbacks to manage the player's movement with rules encoded in that class.
-The purpose of these is mainly to get repeated / common code out of the specific demos into more useful general classes.
+common/:
+	Contains a bunch of general helpers for managing various parts of the system.
+Docs on those are under development... the most important one is the rift helper, which is a self-contained Rift initialization-and-management class that abstracts away most of the nastyness interfacing with the Rift SDK.

 	One particular thing about how the Rift wrapper is set up: it actually is designed to set up (opengl-based) rendering for you, having a method called "render" which takes an eye position and rotation (the position the camera would have been at in a naive world without a rift / fancier stereo), and a function pointer to a core rendering function that contains all of the drawing things that need to happen during scene rendering, AFTER modelview/perspective/view are set up, but BEFORE screen flipping.
 (The idea is that the Rift helepr sets up the various view and model and such matrices, as well as distortion shaders as such, then calls the callback for both eyes setting viewport appropriately, then finally flips screen.)

+simple_particle_swirl:
+	What it currently renders is a flat thin white ground (-100->100 in x and z, y=-0.1), and a bunch of swirling reddish particles overhead.
+	The particles have positions updated via a CUDA kernel (so there are a lot of them...
+I think 1 or 2 million?)
+Development still underway, but it's a general test ground for Hydra, Rift, Ironman-esque HUD, etc etc.

+	Press and hold c and click to simulate having a Rift if one isn't plugged in.

+	w/a/s/d to walk around, mouse to look around, etc etc. More details here %TODO.

+webcam_feedthrough:
+	Demo demonstrating stereo camera feed through on rift.
+	Controls:

+        c to enable contour detection ({/} change threshold) t to enable thresholding ([/] change threshold) b to enable black/white
+        s to enable sobel
+        i to toggle drawing main image over/under things h to toggle a HUD showing FPS f to toggle showing STAR features
+        </> to switch camera shown in left eye,
+        ,/. to switch camera shown in right eye and press +/- to draw image closer or farther to get the rough projection size correct.

+        And others are gradually being added.
+Some of those things can be rendered over others, by the way -- favorites of mine are start and turn on sobel (s), to get sharper edges drawn over image.
+Doing just that, or turning off main image (hit i) looks very pretty.